-National Student Nurses' Association Student Bill of Rights and Responsibilities https://www.nsna.org/nsna-code-of-ethics.html
+National Student Nurses' Association Student

+Bill of Rights and Responsibilities

+www.nsna.org/nsna-code-of-ethics.html

 The NSNA Student Bill of Rights and Responsibilities was initially adopted in 1975.
-The document was updated by the NSNA House of Delegates in San Antonio, Texas (1991); and item No. 4 was revised by the NSNA House of Delegates in Baltimore, Md.
+The document is updated by the NSNA House of Delegates in San Antonio, TX (1991); and item No. 4 was revised by the NSNA House of Delegates in Baltimore, MD.
 (2006).
+Further amendments were adopted by the House of Delegates at the NSNA Annual Convention on April 7, 2017 in Dallas, TX.
+Adopted in April 2020 by the 2019-20 NSNA Board of Directors.
+Further amendments were adopted by the House of Delegates at the NSNA Annual Convention on April 8, 2022 in Salt Lake City, UT.